-Jones joined GE Research after graduating with his Ph.D. in mechanical engineering from the University of Massachusetts at Amherst.
+Jones joined GE Research after graduating with his doctorate in mechanical engineering from the University of Massachusetts at Amherst.
 He became a leader in the company’s laser research program and received more than 50 patents over 42 years.
-Two years ago, Jones was part of the 2017 class inducted into the National Inventors Hall of Fame, joining GE research giants Thomas Edison, Charles Steinmetz, William Coolidge, Robert Hall, Katharine Blodgett, Edith Clarke and others.
 He’s also a member of the National Academy of Engineering.
-“It is an incredible honor to join such a prestigious group of GE inventors and others in the National Inventors Hall of Fame,” Jones said.
-“If I trace my steps up to this point, it has been a love of learning, having a focused set of goals and sheer determination that has gotten me to this point and time.”
+“If I trace my steps up to this point, it has been a love of learning, having a focused set of goals and sheer determination that has gotten me to this point and time,” said Jones.
 In other words: Never giving up.

 That seems to be the leitmotif of his life.
 Jones was born during World War II in Southampton on New York’s Long Island, when the area was best known for agriculture, rather than summer mansions of the rich and famous.
 Because his father was serving in the Navy and his mother worked as a seamstress in New York City, he lived under his aunt and uncle’s care on their farm.

 It wasn’t an easy childhood.
 He developed a speech impediment and, according to family lore, only his brother and the family’s dog could understand his speech.